giavinh79/GymTrackApiV2/README.md

         - Settings -> Advanced Settings -> Allow auto-make to start even if...etc.
 - Authentication is currently being powered by Google Firebase
     - Ensure you create and setup different Firebase environments for dev vs. prod
+- MapStruct is used for transforming entities from one type to another
+    - Rebuild project / Recompile `Mapper` file if `MapStruct` did not automatically update yet
 - Useful local development commands for database & cache
     - `docker exec -it redis-container-name redis-cli -a your-password FLUSHALL` for clearing local Redis cache
     - `mvn flyway:clean` to clear all PostgreSQL migrations (and thus delete all db data)